Business Startup CostsUpdated March 2026

 Share:XFLRWE

 Great Falls isn't cheap , but start a food truck is one area where residents catch a break.
-The typical range here is $41,558 to $166,230, shaped by a price-competitive market where providers work harder for each customer and MT's regulatory landscape.
+The typical range here is $41,558 to $166,230, shaped by a price-competitive market where local businesses work harder for each customer and MT's regulatory landscape.
 Here's what you need to know before spending a dime.

 Typical Cost Range in Great Falls